manwar/docker-guide/README.md

 ### Registry vs Repository

-Docker Registry is a service providing storage and can be hosted by a third party like AWS or by yourself.
+Docker Registry is a service providing storage and can be hosted by a third party like `AWS` or by yourself.

 It is also a collection of repositories.

-Docker Repository is collection of related images with the same name but different versions.
+`Docker Repository` is a collection of related images with the same name but different versions.

 `Docker Hub` is a registry.

-On Docker Hub, you can have private or public repositories for your application.
+On `Docker Hub`, you can have private or public repositories for your application.

 ### Create docker image